marek-chadim/marek-chadim/README.md

-# Hi and thanks for visiting my repositories! 👋
+# Hi and thanks for visiting my profile! 👋